Welcome to

 Clients I Serve

-My name is Melanie Mauss, by my friends call me Mia.
-I’m a daughter, wife, mom, and a licensed professional counselor.
+My name is Melanie Mauss, but my friends call me Mia.

 Here’s what I believe:

-Can I change, really?
+Is real change even possible?
 And what would that take?

-What’s the difference between struggling and suffering?
+What’s the difference between struggling and suffering, and does it even matter?

 “Not knowing when the dawn will come, I open every door.” - Emily Dickinson